yjwong1999/IJCNN2025-DvB/README.md

 ## Acknowledgement
 1. Annotations for this dataset are available at [the official repo of the challenge](https://github.com/wosdetc/challenge).
+2. The heatmap generation using GradCAM (and etc.) are based on [YOLOv8 Explainer repo](https://github.com/Spritan/YOLOv8_Explainer).

 ## Cite this repository